Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 With these flags, dash.js will query the platform to evaluate colorimetry / HDR `EssentialProperty` combinations instead of relying solely on the static allow‑list, reducing the risk of “over‑filtering” valid HDR tracks on capable devices.

-If MediaCapabilities is not an option, you should explicitly extend `capabilities.supportedEssentialProperties` to include the HDR schemes/values that are known to work across your target devices.
-(Example for PQ10: ColourPrimaries=9, MatrixCoefficients=9, TransferCharacteristics=16)

 ## Initial track selection
 dash.js offers multiple ways to control the initial track selection as described below.